chrisF943/Seminar-Project/README.md

-# Stock Data Collection and Analysis
+# Collecting and Analyzing Stock Data with Python

-## Description
+## Overview
-This project automates the collection and analysis of daily closing prices for selected stock tickers using Python and cloud-based scheduling.
+Created for the Seminar in Advanced Software Development course, this project automates the collection and analysis of daily closing prices for selected stock tickers using Python and cloud-based scheduling.
 The system fetches data from the AlphaVantage API and generates visualizations to track stock performance over time.

 ---